KetherineWang/startup/notes.md

     - `const hello = <div>Hello</div>;`

     - `ReactDOM.render(hello, document.getElementById('root'));`
-- Class Style Components
+- Class-Style Components
-  - In addition to the preferred `function style` components demonstrated above, React also supports `class style` components.
+  - In addition to the preferred `function-style` components demonstrated above, React also supports `class-style` components.
-  - However, we should note that the React team is moving away from the class style representation, and for that reason, we should probably not use it.
+  - However, we should note that the React team is moving away from the class-style representation, and for that reason, we should probably not use it.
-  - With that said, we are likely to see class style components, so we should be aware of the syntax.
+  - With that said, we are likely to see class-style components, so we should be aware of the syntax.
-  - Below is the equivalent class style component for the `Clicker` component that we created above.
+  - Below is the equivalent class-style component for the `Clicker` component that we created above.
   - The major difference is that properties are loaded on the constructor and the state is set using a `setState` function on the component object,
     - `class Clicker extends React.Component {`
       - `constructor(props) {`